Struggling to get interviews?

 Employers care about the content of your resume, not how you made it.

-Regardless of whether you wrote your resume from scratch, used a resume template, or created it using a resume builder platform, employers are focused on your resume’s content.
-To give yourself the best chance of getting called in for an interview, ensure you:
+Whether you wrote your resume from scratch, used a template, or created it with a resume builder, employers focus on your resume’s content.

 If you’re interested in using online software to create a cover letter as well, check out the best cover letter generators on the market.